copcio/copcio.github.io/DRAFT-SPEC.md

       uint64_t root_hier_size;      // Size of the first hierarchy page in bytes. uint64_t reserved[7];         // Reserved for future use.
 Must be 0.
     };

+### LAZ ("laszip encoded"/22204) [required]

+A LAZ encoding VLR whose description is beyond the scope of this document.

 ### WKT/spatial reference ("LASF_Projection"/2112)